YannisPap/Autonomous-Driving-Agent/README.md

 ![results](images/results.png)

 -----

 #### Notes
 - Adapted from a reinforcement learning assignement during my study for Udacity's [Machine Learning Engineer NanoDegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t)
-- Template code provided by Udacity and can be found on [this](https://github.com/udacity/machine-learning/tree/master/projects/smartcab) GitHub repository.
+- The template and helper code provided by Udacity and can be found on [this](https://github.com/udacity/machine-learning/tree/master/projects/smartcab) GitHub repository.